 If you have any questions about the install, please give us a call or send us an email and we'll help you troubleshoot the steering.
 It's a very simple setup and as long as it's installed per these instructions, you won't have any issues.
-The most common issues are from the tie rod not being in the correct orientation (some customers have rotated it down so that the drag link is in front of the tie rod - this is dangerous), the hardware getting mixed up (we ship it pre-assembled, just install it the way we put it together), and from alignment shops not knowing how to adjust the linkage.
 If you drop your truck off to have it aligned, make sure they understand that the adjustment is with the heims, and they don't need to touch anything with power tools.
 Just loosen the jam nuts, adjust as needed, and hand-tighten it all back.
 Very easy.
+It does take a little longer than the factory linkage, however once it's set, you don't have to mess with it again until your heims wear out.